 Stating the benefits of your product isn’t enough to accelerate the sale; to do so, you need to customize them to the respective buyer.
 The need to do so is even more profound in the business to business (B2B) sale.
 It’s been said ad nauseam- customers don’t buy features they buy benefits.
 Unfortunately, most sales people still focus on the features; today, though, I wish to address those who’ve (commendably) migrated to sharing benefits with the buyer; and, to urge them not to stop there but to transcend to personalizing those benefits commensurate to the buyer.

-Of course, to thrive in personalizing the benefit calls for an added effort on the seller’s part to have done an effective prognosis of the buyer’s reason for buying and not assume, “But the buyer already knows”.
+Of course, to thrive in personalizing the benefit calls for an added effort on the seller.
+To have done an effective prognosis of the buyer’s reason for buying and not assume, “But the buyer already knows”.
 Don’t be surprised that when you do this you reveal other benefits even the buyer himself had not seen.

 Try it.
 Let me know.